SamuelAMT/shopping-list/README.md

 # shoppingList
-simple shoppinglist with plain javascript
+shopping list with plain javascript, html and css